StoliRocks/steve-code/README.md

 - **Web Search**: Search the web for current information and documentation
 - **Image/Screenshot Support**: Analyze images, screenshots, and visual content
 - **Path Autocomplete**: Tab completion for file paths and commands
+- **Auto-Detection**: Automatically fetches URLs and detects images in your prompts

 ## Installation